Runningtarrens/Mcorne-overview/README.md

 This is the Repository for a Magnetic Case family for the Corne keyboard.
 There are 5 different version, so its easy to lose track of all the different versions or even to find the rigth one for your Corne and intented use case.
 So here is a overview with a quick summary of the features of the different cases and links to the different repositories.

+Feel free to join the Discord Server, if you have questions about the case or just want to have a chat: https://discord.gg/TRQFN7fyU5

 # Case Matrix